Who do I make my check out to?

 No. By law the Property Tax Office cannot collect any tax until after January 1st of each year.

-The Property Tax Bill is mailed December 31st each year.
-If you do not receive the bill by January 7th, call the Property Tax Office at 518.664.6148 x205.
+The Property Tax Bill is mailed on or about December 31st each year.
+If you do not receive the bill by January 9th, call the Property Tax Office at 518.664.6148 x205.

 All exemptions are processed by the Assessor’s Office.
 For information please call 518.664.6148 x204.

 I never received my bill, or received it late, do I still have to pay a penalty?